taksapcanwag/SOCprediction/README.md

 # An LSTM approach for predicting soil organic carbon content using Landsat-8/9 and Sentinel-1 data

-This repository contains data and scripts used for the research internship at the Spatial Data Science and Applied Learning Lab at the International Centre for Research in Agroforestry (ICRAF).
+This repository contains data and scripts used for research on predicting soil organic carbon content at the Spatial Data Science and Applied Learning Lab at the International Centre for Research in Agroforestry (ICRAF).

 ## Table of Contents